MicrosoftDocs/cpp-docs/docs/atl/reference/cthreadpool-class.md

 ## Remarks
  Threads in the pool are created and destroyed when the pool is initialized, resized, or shut down.
 An instance of class *Worker* will be created on the stack of each worker thread in the pool.
 Each instance will live for the lifetime of the thread.

- Immediately after creation of a thread, *Worker*:: `Initialize` will be called on the object associated with that thread.
-Immediately before destruction of a thread, *Worker*:: `Terminate` will be called.
-Both methods must accept a **void\*** argument.
+ Immediately after creation of a thread, *Worker*::`Initialize` will be called on the object associated with that thread.
+Immediately before destruction of a thread, *Worker*::`Terminate` will be called.
+Both methods must accept a <strong>void\*</strong> argument.
 The value of this argument is passed to the thread pool through the *pvWorkerParam* parameter of [CThreadPool::Initialize](#initialize).

  When there are work items in the queue and worker threads available for work, a worker thread will pull an item off the queue and call the `Execute` method of the *Worker* object for that thread.
 Three items are then passed to the method: the item from the queue, the same `pvWorkerParam` passed to *Worker*:: `Initialize` and *Worker*:: `Terminate`, and a pointer to the [OVERLAPPED](http://msdn.microsoft.com/library/windows/desktop/ms684342) structure used for the IO completion port queue.